Hezbe Wahdat: Hezbe Wahdat

 The military class that had flourished during the civil war posed one of the main obstacles to unification.
 Nahzat-e Islami is a good example of military commanders refusing to unite in spite of the agreement of their leaders.
 Its senior leaders participated in the unification process and hosted one of the meetings in their stronghold in the Jaghori district of Ghazni province.
 However, Wasiq, Nehzat's main military commander in the district, refused to dismantle his military structure and continued to operate under the name of Nahzat.
 This resulted in a military confrontation with the formerly Nasr commanders who were fighting on behalf of Hezb-e Wahdat.
 The conflict resulted in the total defeat of Nahzat and other smaller organisations in this district in 1993.
 As a result, Wahdat in Jaghori and most other parts of Ghazni established itself through the military victory of the former Nasr forces.

 One after the other the smaller parties were pressured or coaxed to join the process.
 In November 1989, the remnant of Behisthi's Shuray-e Ittefaq also joined.
 His decision to participate in the unification process was a turning point in the development of clerical leadership in the Hazarajat, as it symbolized the recognition of Khomeinist hegemony by important non-Khomeinist elements of the clergy.
 Behishthi's Shura was different from other organizations.
 He represented the conservative and non-revolutionary component of the ulema.
-He was a follower of the Khoei school of thought, a moderate, non-political and conservative line of thinking opposed to Khomeini’s revolutionary Islamism and dominant among Afghan Shiites until the early 1980s.
+He was a follower of the Khoei school of thought, a moderate, non-political and conservative line of thinking opposed to Khomeini’s revolutionary Islamism and dominant among Afghanistani Shiites until the early 1980s.
 By the time Hezb-e Wahdat was in the making, Beheshti was reduced to leading a small fraction of the Shura in Nawur district of Ghazni.

 The ambition to integrate previously hostile organizations into a single party had achieved a great degree of success.
 Officially, all the previous organizations except Harakat were dissolved and their military structures were dismantled.
 A relatively stable political order was restored in the areas under its control.
 However, the party suffered from serious structural problems and ideological differences.